algolia/openvpn-auth-okta/README.md

 This plugin requires that OpenVPN be configured or used in the following ways:

 1. OpenVPN must be configured to call plugins via a deferred call.
-2. OpenVPN clients *must* authenticate using client SSL certificates.
+2. By default, OpenVPN clients *must* authenticate using client SSL certificates.
 3. If authenticating using MFA, the end user will authenticate by appending their six-digit MFA token to the end of their password.
     For example, if a user's password is "correcthorsebatterystaple" and their six-digit MFA token is 123456, they would use "correcthorsebatterystaple123456" as the password for their OpenVPN client